 The fabulous range of drinking establishments in Wellington are seemingly endless.
 Hashigo Zake is one of the best underground ‘cult’ beer bars in the country.
 Staffed by a collection of moustached craft-beer enthusiasts and decorated in a unique Japanese-retro style, this bar is a one-stop shop for 200 different types of beer.
 It’s fitting given that the name “Hashigo Zake” means ‘pub crawl’ in Japanese.

-Black Dog is another great place to drink down the far end of Courtenay Place.
+Black Dog is another great place to drink at Cuba Street.
 While slightly out of the main ‘party zone’, it’s a great spot for a quiet brew and the staff love to experiment with their different beers.
 If you’d like to taste a variety on tap, they do beer flights for $22.

 If you find yourself slightly further up the coast of Wellington, visit the Tuatara Brewery and Tasting Room.
 Your afternoon of discovery comes in the form of a close up look at the raw ingredients used, a deep dive into the various styles of beer and an in-depth look at the brewing process from start to finish.
 Rub shoulders with these award-winning brewers and take part in “quality control”